AmirAli-AZ/AmirAli-AZ/README.md

 <br>
 but for now, I'm mostly working on the [FXDialogs](https://github.com/AmirAli-AZ/FXDialogs) project.
 <br>
-FXDialogs is a java library to create dialogs for javafx applications.
+FXDialogs is a Java library to create dialogs for Javafx applications.
 <br>
-Also this library has another things like custom notification builder, splash screen builder and etc...
+Also this library has other things like custom notification builder, splash screen builder and etc...

 #### 💬 Feedback

 Say Hello

-### What i use
+### What I use

 <div align=center>